bizibizi/BIZParallaxBackgroundTableView/README.md

 ![alt tag](https://github.com/bizibizi/BIZTableViewParallaxBackground/blob/master/presentation.gif)

-BIZParallaxBackgroundTableView is a sublcass of UITableView that adds ability add add custom image as background of tableView and scroll it with scrolling tableView.
+BIZParallaxBackgroundTableView is a sublcass of UITableView that adds custom image as background of tableView and scrolls it with Parallax effect.

 # Installation